Alb-O/lab/README.md

 ## Styling

 By default, headings are bold; inline code is reversed.
-If you want syntax highlighting for fenced blocks, pass `--highlight` (uses `bat` under the hood).
+If you want syntax highlighting for fenced blocks, pass `--highlight` (uses `bat`), and choose a code theme with `--code-theme` or let it auto-pick based on `--color-theme`.

 ## Installation